Kyle A. Carrozza

 Kyle Adam Carrozza (born May 19, 1979) is an American former animator, screenwriter, storyboard artist, musician and voice actor.
 He is best known as the creator of Cartoon Network's Mighty Magiswords (2015–2019) and the animated short MooBeard: The Cow Pirate for Nickelodeon's Random!
 Cartoons.
 Carrozza worked as a storyboard artist for Cartoon Network, Nickelodeon, Disney Channel, Disney Junior, and Apple TV+.
 As a musician, he composed and performed under the name TV's Kyle and was featured on Dr. Demento's radio show and The Funny Music Project.
-In June 2024, Carrozza was arrested on two counts of child pornography possession.
+In June 2024, Carrozza was arrested on two counts of child pornography possession, effectively ending his career.

 Early life

 Carrozza was born on May 19, 1979, in Catskill, New York.
 His father worked as a teacher for Catskill Middle School and as a photographer.
 He studied under cartoonist Brian Mitchell during the summertime.
 He graduated from Catskill High School in 1997 and in the Art Institute of Philadelphia in 1999.